Objectives and key results (OKRs) is the goal-setting framework that’s powered organizational success across industries and geographies.

 The success of OKRs at every company discussed above depends on their transparency and alignment.
 Growth depends on the company’s ability to direct efforts to the areas of highest impact.

 Having a system for sharing and tracking OKRs keeps the team informed and working together on what matters most.
 As blockers or opportunities pop up, transparency allows the team to quickly act on new information.

 While there are many ways to track and share OKRs, only Align combines OKR tracking, long-term vision-setting, and communication cadence for Conversations, Feedback, and Recognition (CFR).
-If you’re ready to turn your inspirational goals into successful execution, try the OKR tools in the Align software today!
+If you’re ready to turn your inspirational goals into successful execution, Check out Align’s OKR software now!